 - Describe the bystander effect

 Throughout this chapter we have discussed how people interact and influence one another’s thoughts, feelings, and behaviors in both positive and negative ways.
-People can work together to achieve great things, such as helping each other in emergencies: recall the heroism displayed during the 9/11 terrorist attacks.
+People can work together to achieve great things, such as helping each other in difficult times: consider how educators and healthcare workers went to great lengths to help others during the COVID-19 pandemic.
 People also can do great harm to one another, such as conforming to group norms that are immoral and obeying authority to the point of murder: consider the mass conformity of Nazis during WWII.
 In this section we will discuss a negative side of human behavior—aggression.

 A number of researchers have explored ways to reduce prejudice.
 One of the earliest was a study by Sherif et al. (1961) known as the Robbers Cave experiment.
 They found that when two opposing groups at a camp worked together toward a common goal, prejudicial attitudes between the groups decreased (Gaertner, Dovidio, Banker, Houlette, Johnson, & McGlynn, 2000).
 Focusing on superordinate goals was the key to attitude change in the research.
 Another study examined the jigsaw classroom, a technique designed by Aronson and Bridgeman in an effort to increase success in desegregated classrooms.
 In this technique, students work on an assignment in groups inclusive of various races and abilities.
 They are assigned tasks within their group, then collaborate with peers from other groups who were assigned the same task, and then report back to their original group.
 Walker and Crogan (1998) noted that the jigsaw classroom reduced potential for prejudice in Australia, as diverse students worked together on projects needing all of the pieces to succeed.
 This research suggests that anything that can allow individuals to work together toward common goals can decrease prejudicial attitudes.
 Obviously, the application of such strategies in real-world settings would enhance opportunities for conflict resolution.